hssmalo/steampunkfantasy/rules.md

 Side 1: 3 hexes closest to side 1 of the board.\
 Side 2: 3 hexes closest to side 2 of the board.\

-NoMansLand cannot contain any blocking terrain.
-You may, if players both agree, place some other features in NoMansLand in some random matter.
+NoMansLand cannot contain any blocking or advanced terrain.
-Side 1 completely designs it's own side of the board and similar to side 2.
+Each side may design it's own terretory as you wish, but with a maximum of 5 advanced hexes.

 # Setup